 COVID-19 High-Risk Client Massage Scheduling Protocol

-- If you are over the age of 65 and otherwise healthy & active, – you may schedule your appointment as normal, with the understanding that there is STILL risk of becoming seriously ill should you contract COVID-19.
+- If you are over the age of 65 and otherwise healthy & active – you may schedule your appointment as normal, with the understanding that there is STILL risk of becoming seriously ill should you contract COVID-19.
 A COVID vaccination is required at this time.

-- Even if you are vaccinated, if you have ONE OR MORE of the above conditions – or ONE that is not well-managed – you must discuss massage with your doctor(s), and they must send me a note indicating that they have discussed the concerns below with you and that you are cleared to receive a massage, or modified massage (lighter pressure, skip certain areas, etc).
+- Even if you are vaccinated, if you have ONE OR MORE of the above conditions and any of them are not well-managed – you must discuss massage with your doctor(s), and they must send me a note indicating that they have discussed the concerns below with you and that you are cleared to receive a massage, or modified massage (lighter pressure, skip certain areas, etc).
 They can email the note directly to me at email@example.com or mail it to Birch Tree Wellness – 69 Main St, Orono, ME 04473

 Massage Risks to Discuss with Your Doctors